Zygnematophyceae: Phylogeny

 A phylogeny of the families of Zygnematophyceae is presented below:

 Habitat

 Members of the Zygnematophyceae are common in nearly all freshwater habitats, particularly filamentous genera such as Spirogyra and Mougeotia.
 Some Spirogyra species can tolerate disturbed habitats.
 On the other hand, desmids (the Desmidiales) often prefer bogs, peatlands, and lakes.

+Fossil record

+Vegetative cells of the Zygnematophyceae are fragile and usually not preserved, but the zygospores are resistant to decay and can become fossilized.
+The Zygnematophyceae have been recorded from at least the middle Devonian period, and before the Carboniferous period, all the major groups had diverged.
+Fossils of zygospores are indicators of warming spring conditions and shallow, stagnant mesotrophic habitats.

+Genomes

+The first genomes published for Zygnematophyceae were Mesotaenium endlicherianum and Spirogloea muscicola.
+Since then, genomes have been published on Penium margaritaceum, Zygnema spp., and the Closterium peracerosum–strigosum–littorale complex.
+Furthermore, the gene models of Mesotaenium endlicherianum have been updated.